John Van Druten: Biography

 Van Druten was born in London in 1901, son of a Dutch father named Wilhelmus van Druten and his English wife Eva.
 He was educated at University College School and read law at the University of London.
 Before commencing his career as a writer, he practised law for a while as a solicitor and university lecturer in Wales.
+His first play, The Return Half, was performed by members of the RADA Ex-Students' Club on October 5, 1924.
+John Gielgud played the leading character, a would-be poet whose businessman stepfather ships him off to Australia.

-He first came to prominence with Young Woodley, a slight but charming study of adolescence, produced in New York in 1925.
+He came to prominence with Young Woodley, a slight but charming study of adolescence, produced in New York in 1925.
 However, it was banned in London by the Lord Chamberlain's office owing to its then-controversial portrayal of a schoolboy falling in love with his headmaster's wife.
 In Britain, it was first produced privately (by Phyllis Whitworth's Three Hundred Club) and then at the Arts Theatre in 1928.
 When the ban was lifted, it had a successful run at the Savoy Theatre in the West End with a cast including Frank Lawton, Derrick De Marney, and Jack Hawkins.
 The play was filmed twice.
 It was revived at the Finborough Theatre, London, in 2006.

 Van Druten was one of the more successful playwrights of the early 1930s in London, with star-studded West End productions of his work, including Diversion (1927), After All (1929), London Wall (1931) with Frank Lawton and John Mills, There's Always Juliet (1931), Somebody Knows (1932), Behold, We Live (1932) with Gertrude Lawrence and Gerald du Maurier, The Distaff Side (1933), and Flowers of the Forest (1934).